OData/v3ProtocolDocument/OData.markdown

 For each Order within the Orders entity set, the following should be represented inline:

-- The Order lines associated to the Orders identified by the resource path section of the URI and the products associated to each Order line.
+- The Order lines associated to the Orders identified by the resource path section of the URL and the products associated to each Order line.
 - The customer associated with each Order returned.

 	http://host/service.svc/Customers?$expand=SampleModel.VipCustomer/InHouseStaff